MarketSquare/robotframeworkguides/website/docs/getting_started/rpa.md

 ## What is this RCC?

-[RCC](https://github.com/robocorp/rcc#readme) is an open-source tool that handles everything essential around an RPA robot run on Windows, Mac and Linux.
+[RCC](https://github.com/robocorp/rcc#readme) is an open-source tool that handles everything essential around an RPA robot run on Windows, macOS, and Linux.
 With RCC, the machine running the robot does not even need Python installed.

 So, if you look back into [the first robot you ran](/getting_started/rpa#run-your-first-robot), you will see the following:
 1. The environment your bot needs is defined in: [conda.yaml](https://github.com/robocorp/rcc/blob/master/docs/recipes.md#what-is-in-condayaml)
 1. How your robot is executed is defined in: [robot.yaml](https://github.com/robocorp/rcc/blob/master/docs/recipes.md#what-is-in-robotyaml)
 1. The logic of your bot is in Robot Framework (`.robot`) or Python (`.py`) -files... or both.

-With the above files [RCC](https://github.com/robocorp/rcc#readme) can set up an isolated environment and ensure your bot runs the same way every time.
+With the above files [RCC](https://github.com/robocorp/rcc#readme) can set up an isolated environment and ensure your bot runs the same way every time.<br/>

-:point_right: No more: "Works for me".
+:point_right: Get rid of: "Works on my machine".

 > RCC has a lot of cool tricks, so once you've gotten started, it is worth [check out some more](https://github.com/robocorp/rcc/tree/master/docs#readme)

-:rocket: So know you have your bot running and have a slight idea how you got there; what next?
-Well you probably need to edit your bot code a bit to get it doing what you need so head-on to the [Editor and IDEs](/getting_started/rpa#editors-and-ides)
+:rocket: So now you have your bot running and have a slight idea how you got there; what next?<br/> You need to see and edit your bot code to get it doing what you need, so head-on to the [Editor and IDEs](/getting_started/rpa#editors-and-ides)

 ## Editors and IDEs
 There is no shortage of editors for Robot Framework and Python, but for RPA work, we limit the list to get you started.
 In the end, what you create is just Robot Framework and Python code, so you are not limited to the tools mentioned here.